AnkitGhate/EmployeePortal/README.md

 # \[ 🚧 Work in progress 👷‍♀️⛏👷🔧️👷🔧 🚧 \] Employee Portal

-EmployeePortal is a project to showcase "What's New In Android" .
+EmployeePortal is a project to showcase "What's New In Android".

-In this branch you'll find:

 Kotlin Coroutines for background operations.
 A single-activity architecture, using the Navigation component to manage fragment operations.